Amr2812/private-lessons-lms/README.md

 An overview of the LMS API.

-> **Note 1:** This is not all the API endpints but the most important features.
+> **Note:** This is not all the API endpints but the most important features.
 A postman documentaion is available at the end of this document.

-> **Note 2:** This is a work in progress and more features will be added & I might convert the app to use Dependency Injection pattern or Dependency Injection Container patterns (IOC) or even service locator pattern instead of hardcoded dependency.

 - **App Scaling:**